syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Zooming-and-panning.md

 The [ZoomDelta](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_ZoomDelta) event is activated during the zooming process, and it is a cancelable event.

-* [Axis](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartResetZoomEventArgs.html#Syncfusion_Maui_Charts_ChartResetZoomEventArgs_Axis) - The ZoomDelta event will be triggered for all the axes within the Chart.
+* [Axis](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartResetZoomEventArgs.html#Syncfusion_Maui_Charts_ChartResetZoomEventArgs_Axis) - The ZoomDelta event will be triggered for all the axes within the chart.
 * [PreviousZoomFactor](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartResetZoomEventArgs.html#Syncfusion_Maui_Charts_ChartResetZoomEventArgs_PreviousZoomFactor) - Used to get the previous zoom factor of the axis.
 * [PreviousZoomPosition](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartResetZoomEventArgs.html#Syncfusion_Maui_Charts_ChartResetZoomEventArgs_PreviousZoomPosition) - Used to get the previous zoom position of the axis.
 * [CurrentZoomFactor](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartZoomEventArgs.html#Syncfusion_Maui_Charts_ChartZoomEventArgs_CurrentZoomFactor) - Used to get the current zoom factor of the axis.